osirislab/ctf101/docs/forensics/what-is-memory-forensics.md

 1. Identify the image profile (which OS, version, etc.)
 2. Dump processes and look for suspicious processes
 3. Dump data related interesting processes
-4. View data in a format relating to the process (Word: docx, Notepad: txt, Photoshop: psd, etc.)
+4. View data in a format relating to the process (Word: .docx, Notepad: .txt, Photoshop: .psd, etc.)

 ### Profile Identification